ShashankaNataraj/Juggernaut/README.md

 Run `npm run watch-js` to allow webpack to look for UI changes and live reload

 ## Contributions
 PR's are welcome.
 Just try not to break anything, even if you do, thats ok, Lets build something good together! :smile:

 ### Where do you need help?
 Right now, Im trying to get all the basics right.
-File reading was just implemented.
-Everything is in alpha.
+Take a look at the project tracker if you're so inclined: https://github.com/ShashankaNataraj/Juggernaut/projects

 ## But..
 But.. electron is bloated®
-That is exactly why this project uses https://github.com/Boscop/web-view xD
+That is exactly why this project uses https://github.com/Boscop/web-view xD The idea is to not distribute a browsers runtime along with the binary, but to use what system level browser runtimes are already available.
+That way, power consumption and performance are guaranteed to be better than the bundled binary.
+This leads to some problems:
+1. Native window dialogs are no longer accessible because web browsers are built to not expose file paths and directory structures to websites
+2. Actions like drag and drop are no longer available because of the same reasons as the above point.
+Drag and drops while possible, will not yield the file path